-The Inflation Reduction Act of 2022 (IRA), H.R.
-5376, was signed into law in August 2022.
-To date, the funding and policies enacted through the IRA are the most comprehensive effort designed to mitigate the causes and effects of climate change.
+In August 2022, Biden signed into law the Inflation Reduction Act of 2022 (IRA), which contained the most comprehensive set of funding and policies the United States has so far designed to mitigate the causes and effects of climate change.
 The combined measures in the IRA are expected to reduce U.S. greenhouse gas emissions by about 40% below 2005 levels by 2030.
-ACP supported these provisions in the IRA through letters to Congress and public statements, and celebrates the steps taken to address climate change.
-The IRA’s environmental protection measures include:
+ACP supported these provisions in the IRA through letters to Congress and public statements, including:

-- Agricultural conservation: The IRA allocates $19.5 billion for agricultural conservation including increased funding to the United States Department of Agriculture for forest management and mitigation-focused conservation activities, as well as funding to support renewable energy use in rural communities.
-Nearly $2 billion in funding for wildfire risk reduction activities is also available.
+- Agricultural conservation: The IRA allocated $19.5 billion for agricultural conservation including increased funding to the United States Department of Agriculture for forest management and mitigation-focused conservation activities, as well as funding to support renewable energy use in rural communities.
+Nearly $2 billion was also funded for wildfire risk reduction activities.

 For more information about ACP’s advocacy related to Climate Change, see “Where We Stand.”

 While recent federal action is promising, most states have set their own policy goals to address climate change and its health impacts, especially as environmental priorities have shifted across different presidential administrations and Congresses.
-33 states and DC have adopted climate change action plans, and 24 states and DC have set targets for greenhouse gas emissions reductions.
+32 states and DC have adopted or are developing climate change action plans, and 24 states and DC have set targets for greenhouse gas emissions reductions.
 30 states, DC, and three U.S. territories have Renewable Portfolio Standards for what percentage of renewable energy they aim to generate from renewable sources by a target date, and multiple states have set goals for eliminating all greenhouse gas emissions by 2050 or sooner.
+Other states have established policies on carbon pricing as well as standards relating to transportation emissions and low carbon and alternative fuels.
 A bipartisan group of state governors representing the majority of the U.S. population and economic activity formed the United States Climate Alliance to work at the state level to limit warming and meet the goals of the Paris Climate Accords.

 In addition to supporting state chapters with climate-related policy issues, ACP has advocated with federal regulators in support of state climate action.
 In August 2022, ACP joined other health organizations in writing a letter to the EPA in support of granting waivers to approve California’s clean truck standards to regulate emissions from the heavy vehicle transportation sector.